-PRESSURE REDUCING ACTION: The pressure reducing pilot (3) senses the pressure at the venturi.
+The pressure reducing pilot senses the pressure at the discharge of the valve.
 As the pressure tends to increase above the set point, the pilot moves further closed.
-This results in an increase in pressure in the diaphragm chamber of the main valve through the orifice in the ejector (5).
+This results in an increase in pressure in the diaphragm chamber of the main valve.
 The valve then closes slightly to restore the downstream pressure to the set point.
 Conversely, as the pressure tends to decrease below the set point, the pilot moves further open.
 This results in a decrease in pressure in the diaphragm chamber of the main valve.
 The main valve then opens wider to bring the downstream pressure back up to the set point.
-The net result of all this is a constant modulating action by the pilot and main valve and a downstream pressure, which remains constant despite fluctuations in inlet pressure or demand.
+The net result of all this is a constant modulating action by the pilot and main valve and a downstream pressure which remains constant despite fluctuations in inlet pressure or demand.